 When it comes to the election, Americans will have to rely on election officials to plug the leaks in their networks and strengthen their defenses to prevent future invasions.
 But private enterprises don’t have to rely on the government for security.
 Safe-T has a solution for businesses and the government that can keep their networks secure and their emails private.

 With Safe-T Secure Email, organizations can securely send data from an application or user to any other application, user, or device through a simple web, desktop, and mobile interface.
 Safe-T Secure Email can be seamlessly integrated with Outlook or deployed behind the scenes in the network.
 Outgoing emails are authenticated, scanned, and encrypted to be sure data is shared securely.
 Incoming emails are decrypted, authenticated, and scanned for viruses and malware.

 When an encrypted email and attachments are sent, they are stored in the sender’s Safe-T Box server and the recipient receives an email containing a link.
 After being authenticated by a one-time password or a username/password combination, the recipient can access the encrypted email and download attachments.
 And our solution is the only one that enables authentication of email users using their existing personal social network credentials.

-Read the Safe-T Secure Email brief to learn more about how Safe-T Secure Email can keep emails private with automatic encryption policies.
+Read the Software Defined Access Solution Brief to learn more about how Safe-T Secure Email can keep emails private with automatic encryption policies.
 Download our white paper to learn how Safe-T can help enterprises keep their networks and data exchanges secure.
 Let us help you keep your emails from ending up on WikiLeaks.